Research and development in the public sector

 National release is done 16 months after the end of the reference period.
 It is the aim to publish preliminary figures 12 months after the end of the reference period.
 Final figures are published 12 months after the preliminary figures.

-Transmission of data to Eurostat follows rules layed down in the relevant legal act.
+Transmission of data to Eurostat follows rules laid down in the relevant legal act.

 The release of the statistics is punctual.